Looking Closely at the Growth Curve for Spectrum Pharmaceuticals Inc. (SPPI)

 SPPI’s Market Performance

-SPPI stocks went up by 1.07% for the week, with a monthly drop of -26.26% and a quarterly performance of -7.56%, while its annual performance rate touched 14.50%.
-The volatility ratio for the week stands at 3.92% while the volatility levels for the past 30 days are set at 5.80% for Spectrum Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -2.44% for SPPI stocks with a simple moving average of 5.04% for the last 200 days.
+SPPI stocks went down by -3.88% for the week, with a monthly drop of -27.03% and a quarterly performance of -9.57%, while its annual performance rate touched 9.12%.
+The volatility ratio for the week stands at 4.20% while the volatility levels for the past 30 days are set at 5.77% for Spectrum Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -6.22% for SPPI stocks with a simple moving average of -0.70% for the last 200 days.

 Analysts’ Opinion of SPPI